-Vitamins and minerals are crucial for a variety of activities in the body such as turning food into energy and keeping bones healthy.
+Vitamins and minerals, also known as micronutrients, are crucial for a variety of activities in the body such as turning food into energy and keeping bones healthy.
 They also may affect how well the body performs.
-Although some research suggests high activity levels in athletes may increase their vitamin needs, there are no official guidelines for vitamin recommendations specific to athletes at this time.
-For more individualized nutrition needs, meet with a registered dietitian nutritionist who specializes in sports nutrition to help determine your vitamin and mineral needs.
+Although some research suggests high activity levels in athletes may increase their vitamin and mineral needs, there are no official guidelines for micronutrient recommendations specific to athletes at this time, so individualized guidance is needed.

 A variety of vitamins are needed in metabolism.
 These vitamins help to break down food from bigger nutrients, such as carbohydrates and fatty acids, into smaller units that the body can use to turn food into fuel.